Skip to content

 SourceWhat it reads

-games/<name>/records/*.jsonProvenance, judgment, canon assertions
+projects/<name>/records/*.jsonProvenance, judgment, canon assertions

-games/<name>/outputs/approved/*.pngApproved images (classification + critique)
+projects/<name>/outputs/approved/*.pngApproved images (classification + critique)

-games/<name>/outputs/rejected/*.pngRejected images (classification + critique)
+projects/<name>/outputs/rejected/*.pngRejected images (classification + critique)

-games/<name>/comparisons/*.jsonPairwise preferences (DPO/ORPO pairs)
+projects/<name>/comparisons/*.jsonPairwise preferences (DPO/ORPO pairs)

 TypeInputOutputUse case